MichaelHandlin/ScalingAttackSeniorProject/README.md

 # ScalingAttackSeniorProject
-This is the code repository for the senior project of:

-Michael Handlin

-Torie Umbdenstock

-Tara Vaghefi
+For the purposes of this project, as "Scaling Attack" is defined as the process of generating an attack image from a source and target image as outlined in the paper by Xiao et al (https://www.usenix.org/conference/usenixsecurity19/presentation/xiao).
+This project does not work properly as of yet.

-Glenn Cole
+by: Michael Handlin, Torie Umbdenstock, Tara Vaghefi, Selena Guillen, Glenn Cole

-Selena Guillen